My name is Alexander Cheves. My nickname is Beastly. I write about sex. I wrote a book.

 First of all, as someone who prefers to get fucked, I can say that there’s no shame in being a bottom — perceived or actual.
-Sure, some straight people will see bottom men as “stereotypically gay,” as emasculated men, as lesser, whatever, but those people are ignorant dumb trash and I don’t need to be liked, understood, or accepted by ignorant dumb trash.
+Sure, some straight people will see bottom men as “stereotypically gay” — as emasculated men, as lesser, whatever — but those people are dumb, ignorant trash and I don’t need to be liked, understood, or accepted by dumb, ignorant trash.

-Here’s the problem: many gay men, even hardcore bottoms, want to give off “top vibes,” because what we really mean when we say “top vibes” is masculinity, which reveals that this entire business of “top vibes” and “bottom vibes” — of top and bottom perception — is really just classic gender roles, rebranded.
-To adhere to them and embrace them is to absorb standards set by heterosexuals into our culture.
+Here’s the problem: many gay men, even hardcore bottoms, want to give off “top vibes,” because what we really mean when we say “top vibes” is masculinity, which itself reveals that this entire business of “top vibes” and “bottom vibes” — of top and bottom perception — is really just classic gender roles, rebranded.
+To adhere to them and embrace them is to absorb standards set by heterosexuals into our own queer culture.
 That’s fine, and queer men have done this literally for 40 years, and it’s okay to like masculinity and be attracted to it — but at least be aware of how we have all been culturally conditioned to do so.

-I think what you’re mostly saying is that you feel your natural style and presentation are not super masculine and therefore do not meet the criteria for “dominant top” and therefore invalidate your sexual preferences and inhibit your ability to advertise them as such.
+I think what you’re mostly saying is that you feel your natural style and presentation are not super masculine and therefore do not meet the criteria for “dominant top” and therefore invalidate your sexual preferences and inhibit your ability to advertise them as what they are.
 So, speaking in a solution-oriented way, what do you want to do about it?
 Do you want to alter your personality and presentation as best you can to meet cultural standards of “top-ness”?
 Would that make you happy?
 People can change.
 People discover new scenes and micro-cultures and modes of presentation all the time that they actively choose to adopt.

-So there’s that option, and that might make your friends eventually see you as a stereotypical top.
+So there’s that option, and that might make your friends eventually see you as a more stereotypical top.
 You could spend money and time on personal trainers and steroids, cut your hair and change your clothes, mimic very masculine people you know, and maybe, in time, you will achieve something a few degrees closer to that hyper-masculine top ideal in your head.

-You don’t have to look hard in gay culture to find other gay, bi, and queer men who are also such evidence: there are countless feminine dom tops out there, along with countless masculine bottoms and people who switch it up depending on the day.
-In gay culture — as in all cultures — some of us happen to comfortably fit into the gender standards assigned to us, but I believe far more do not, and those who do not have the choice to change themselves as much as they can to meet punishing ideals or live in defiance of those ideals.
+You don’t have to look very hard in gay culture to find other gay, bi, and queer men who are also such evidence: there are countless feminine dom tops out there, along with countless masculine bottoms and people who switch it up depending on the day.
+In gay culture — as in all cultures — some of us happen to comfortably fit into the gender standards assigned to us, but I believe far more of us do not, and those who do not have the choice to change themselves as much as they can to meet punishing ideals or live in defiance of those ideals.
 You have that choice, too.

-It’s hard to kill shame, and shame is the mechanism that makes us try to fit ideals we don’t naturally align with.
+It’s hard to kill shame, and shame is the mechanism that makes us try to fit ideals that we don’t naturally align with.
 Shame is what keeps so many gay men trying to appear masculine.
 Shame is what so many men work to overcome in order to comfortably bottom.
 Shame is the enemy — it is the tool by which gender roles remain in place, the glue that holds behavioral standards together.
 Small acts of revolt against shame — like wearing pink hair extensions and spending time with fearless faggots — work and are mightily powerful, but you have to keep doing them every day.
 You have to live in revolt.

 By the by, I’ve been fucked by many feminine total tops, and there’s been no question in my mind as to what they are and what they want.
 They are completely valid, completely real to me.
-I usually present masculine, but my wrecked pussy shows who’s in charge.
+I usually present solidly masculine, but my wrecked pussy shows who’s in charge.

 I have masturbated at work in the relative privacy of a bathroom stall many, many times, so I’d be fairly hypocritical to say you shouldn’t do so.
 But if you do, do it only in a bathroom stall, or at least somewhere there is 100% zero chance of someone else accidentally walking in.
 Spaces that are generally not considered private or cannot be made private are off-limits: private offices are fine, but the back room behind the supply shelf is not.
 I see masturbation like shitting: everyone does it and is free to do it when they need to, but you can’t do it in public or in inappropriate places without facing legal penalties.